 There are so many great ideas for how to make the tooth fairy real for your child, from tiny handwritten notes covered in sparkles, to tooth fairy-sized bookshelf doors, the possibilities are endless.

 Getting to the Root of Child Anxiety

 Did you know parental anxiety is one of the biggest contributing factors in anxiety in children?
 Going to the dentist can be a scary thing, even for children who have been coming to the dentist since infancy.
 All of our dental staff have special training in helping anxious children feel secure and have tools and treats for during and after the dental appointment to help kids feel comfortable.

 However, studies have shown that one of the best predictors of how a child will react to the dental chair is the parent’s level of anxiety.
 A parent who reacts to a needle by grabbing their child’s hand may be inadvertently sending the message that something bad is about to happen, while a parent who remains calm and talks happily and consistently to the child throughout the appointment, sends the message that there is nothing to be scared of.
 Taking the time to visit our website and talk to the dental staff prior to the visit, can help you know what to expect so you exude confidence and help keep your child smiling throughout the appointment!

 What are Sealants?

 Did you know sealants can help protect your child’s teeth during their most cavity-prone years?
 Teeth are shaped with grooves and pitted surfaces that can sometimes be too deep to access with brushing alone.
-Sealants coat these teeth with a protective barrier that “seals out” food and bacteria so they don’t get down into the pitted surfaces and cause decay.
-Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your tooth happy and healthy!
+Sealants coat these teeth with a protective barrier that “seals out” food and bacteria, so they don’t get down into the pitted surfaces and cause decay.
+Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your teeth happy and healthy!